‘Half man, Half beast. All horror!’

 Night of the Bloody Apes is the title of the 1972 English language version of the 1969 Mexican science fiction horror feature film La Horripilante bestia humana (“The Horrible Man-Beast”), also known as Gomar – The Human Gorilla.

-The plot concerns a mad scientist who transplants a gorilla’s heart into his dying son, saving his life but transforming him into a monstrous, ape-like creature who embarks on a spree of sexual assaults and murder before being brought to justice by the police inspector boyfriend of a luchadora (female wrestler).
+A mad scientist transplants a gorilla’s heart into his dying son, saving his life but transforming him into a monstrous, ape-like creature who embarks on a spree of sexual assaults and murder before being brought to justice by the police inspector boyfriend of a luchadora (female wrestler).

 The English language dubbed version of the film includes additional scenes directed by Jerald Intrator.
 The new scenes add more explicit gore effects, including footage of open-heart surgery.